 Github repository | https://github.com/seamplex/feenox/ |

-Be aware that FeenoX is a backend.
-It does not have a GUI.
+Be aware that FeenoX does not have a GUI.
 Read the documentation, especially the description and the FAQs.
-Ask for help on the GitHub discussions page.
+Ask for help on the GitHub discussions page if you do now understand what this bullet means.

-Binaries are provided as statically-linked executables for convenience.
+Generic GNU/Linux binaries are provided as statically-linked executables for convenience.
 They do not support MUMPS nor MPI and have only basic optimization flags.
 Please compile from source for high-end applications.
-See detailed compilatation instructions.
+See detailed compilation instructions.

 Try to avoid Windows as much as you can.
 The binaries are provided as transitional packages for people that for some reason still use such an outdated, anachronous, awful and invasive operating system.
 They are compiled with Cygwin and have no support whatsoever.
 Really, really, get rid of Windows ASAP.